PatrickBaus/pyAsyncPrologixGpib/README.md

 See [examples/](examples/) for more working examples.

 ## Support for Multiple Devices
-The Prologix GPIB adapter supports talking to multiple devices, but there is a are (theoretical) hardware limits.
+The Prologix GPIB adapter supports talking to multiple devices, but there are (theoretical) hardware limits.
 The Prologix adapters do not have line drivers, so only a limited number of devices can be driven using one controller.

 On the software side, there is full support for multiple devices and the driver will switch between different addresses transparently.
 The driver internally manages the connection and keeps track of the GPIB controller state and manages the state for each gpib object.
 It is important, that the driver is the only client editing the state of the GPIB controller.
 Otherwise, the driver state and the controller state may get out of sync.